Article 2 of the Constitution

 However, Nixon resigned in 1974 before Congress could begin the proceedings.

-Bill Clinton Impeachment
+Was Bill Clinton Impeached?

 Although the House of Representatives overwhelmingly approved two articles of impeachment against President Clinton, he was ultimately acquitted by the Senate the next year and finished his second four-year term in office in 2000.